tsafs/shattered-pixel-dungeon/README.md

 ## Modifications in this fork

 - Adds a new game mode `Softcore`.
 This is the new default.
 The softcore game mode allows to restart at the last save point upon death. `Ankh` can still be found and used, but has no effect in this game mode.
+- Implements auto-loot that triggers when walking over items that lie on the floor.
+This includes items that were just dropped on the hero's position, if certain conditions apply.

 ### TODO

 - Redo translations.
 After a quick check in the German translations, some of them seem off.
 Perhaps context based translations with the aid of LLMs can do a better job.
 - Refine controller support.
 I'd like to auto target enemies and switch between them more easily.
-- Autolooting.
-Currently, loot is sometimes not automatically picked up.
-For example, this happens when a dewdrop drops upon walking on a grass field and also when the hero walks too fast.
 - Remove ranking for softcore mode

 ## Original README